Amgen Inc. (AMGN) Management Presents at Jefferies 2020 Virtual Healthcare Conference (Transcript)

 Michael Yee

 Everybody, welcome to a great afternoon session.
 Continuing on the theme here at the 2020 Jefferies Global Healthcare Conference, I'm Michael Yee, Managing Director, as you know.
-Really excited to have two great representatives of Amgen with us here in our virtual fireside, you know them as familiar faces, Arvind Sood, who heads up all of Investor Relations at Amgen, and fresh out of the virtual ASCO, Executive Vice President of R&D, David Reese, there.
+Really excited to have two great representatives of Amgen with us here in our virtual fireside.
+You know them as familiar faces, Arvind Sood, who heads up all of Investor Relations at Amgen and fresh out of the virtual ASCO, Executive Vice President of R&D, David Reese, there.

-Before I get into too much specifics, but I'm sure you're all chomping at the bit to having ask.
-I wanted to turn it over briefly to Arvind and David, maybe make some opening comments about Amgen in the state of 2020, given the COVID situation, coming out of the COVID situation; what does it mean for your guidance, and talk about the state of affairs just operationally for Amgen this year.
+Before I get into too much specifics, but I'm sure you're all chomping at the bit to have me ask, I wanted to turn it over briefly to Arvind and David, maybe make some opening comments about Amgen and the state of 2020 given the COVID situation, coming out of the COVID situation; what does it mean for your guidance, and talk about the state of affairs just operationally for Amgen this year.

 Arvind Sood

 Excellent.
 Thank you, Mike, and thanks for inviting us to your conference.
-So, I'll just steer [ph] up some high level topics and then I'm going to turn it over to Dave.
-So our execution in Q1, Mike, was solid, with revenue growth of 11% and EPS growth of 17%, and our portfolio of products continues to transition with strong volume driven growth from our newer products in particular, which includes Otezla, Repatha and Evenity; and, of course, we are also getting incremental contributions now from our biosimilars business.
-So growth from our newer products, combined with debt from biosimilars is outpacing declines in our more mature products.
+So, I'll just tee up some high-level topics, and then I'm going to turn it over to Dave.
+So our execution in Q1, Mike, was solid, with revenue growth of 11% and EPS growth of 17%, and our portfolio of products continues to transition with strong volume driven growth from our newer products in particular, which includes Otezla, Repatha, and Evenity; and of course we are also getting incremental contributions now from our biosimilars business.
+So, growth from our newer products combined with that from biosimilars is outpacing declines in our more mature products.

-Now, as for the impact of COVID-19 on our business; we expect to see the greatest impact here in Q2 with stabilization, and then partial recovery in the second half of the year.
-So based on this, we have reaffirmed our revenue and non-GAAP EPS guidance for the year.
-I would just add that we have a strong liquidity position, with $8 billion in cash on our balance sheet at the end of Q1, with very good access to capital markets.
-We continue to generate strong cash flows with $2 billion in the most recent quarter, and with several pipeline readouts expected by the end of the year, I'm particularly excited to have our Head of R&D, Dave Reese, at your conference who is going to make some comments.
+Now, as for the impact of COVID-19 on our business, we expect to see the greatest impact here in Q2 with stabilization and then partial recovery in the second half of the year.
+So, based on this, we have reaffirmed our revenue and non-GAAP EPS guidance for the year.
+I would just add that we have a strong liquidity position with $8 billion in cash on our balance sheet at the end of Q1 with very good access to capital markets.
+We continue to generate strong cash flows with $2 billion in the most recent quarter and with several pipeline readouts expected by the end of the year.
+I'm particularly excited to have our Head of R&D, Dave Reese, at your conference who is going to make some comments.
 And following that, we can take your questions.

 Dave?